Through the fields as it looked at the Westfield Avenue line

 Narrow Gauge.
 Image from Charles D. Heseltine Collection

 Operations over the remainder of the Hampden line came to a close on July 27, 1940.
-With the abandonment of the Hampden line, the Penobscot Transportation Company, a newly organized subsidiary of the Bangor Hydro-Electric Company, commenced operation of three White Company-built buses the following morning between Market Square and Hampden.
+With the abandonment of the Hampden line, the Penobscot Transportation Company, a newly organized subsidiary of the Bangor Hydro-Electric Company, commenced operations of three White Company-built buses the following morning between Market Square and Hampden.
 The paint schemes of electric cars soon changed to match the paint scheme of the new buses.

 1939 brought reductions to the lines serving Hammond Street.